marsiitr/Air-Hockey-Robot/README.md

 # AIR HOCKEY ROBOT
 ### Shrishti'20, IITR
 ## Image of the project
-1. Table isometric view
+Table isometric view
 ![Table isometric view 1](https://user-images.githubusercontent.com/68807083/88667192-a8c56200-d0fe-11ea-8249-519fb2419034.jpg)

 ## Abstract
 <p align="justify">To create an autonomous gaming system of air hockey where one player is human and other side will be played by a bot.
 The bot will automatically detect the position of the moving puck at every instant and defend or strike accordingly.
-The aim is to set up difficulty levels as well whose control will be subject to the human player.
+The aim is to set up difficulty levels as well whose control will be subject to the human player.</p>

 ## Motivation
 <p align="justify">The importance of a game's experience depends on how much general interest it can generate.
 In today's digital era almost every gamer is fascinated by a tinge of innovation and technology in ordinary gaming consoles.
 As a result this idea of Air Hockey Robot would definitely serve the purpose.
 And nevetheless, to give a kickstart to the interests of freshers like us in robotics, this proposal is a perfect opportunity for us to learn.
-The mechanism used here to move the defender is inspired by 3D printer mechanism.
+The mechanism used here to move the defender is inspired by 3D printer mechanism.</p>

 ## Components
 1. MS rods X 6